Last Updated on October 7, 2022 by Alex

 Six months to two years takes you much farther down the road to the point where you and your life draw gasps of wonder from those who know you best.

-You have to transform your life–now or eventually.
+You have to transform your life-now or eventually.
 We all do.
 The time comes calling.
+Instead of struggling to change in one area of your life, take on the challenge to change everything and you’ll find that change starts to get easy.

 My first complete life transformation occurred when I let go of a relationship that I was deeply attached to.
 This led immediately to traveling in South America, working in Alaska, losing 40 pounds and getting into the best shape of my life, excelling to the top of my class in graduate school (from having been just above average my entire life) and launching a successful academic career.
 All the while I was agonizing over the loss, feeling it deeply, and feeling keenly alive and on the edge of my seat as a result, with more energy than I knew it was possible to have.